Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 Unless you have a perfect typing position (with your elbows and wrists leveled with your palms), a keyboard wrist rest is an essential accessory that can keep your writing hands healthy for projects to come.

 It will provide soft support to your wrists and level the height difference between the desk and your keyboard.

-In the case you already feel the adverse effects of long typing hours, a wrist rest will provide instant relief and help you keep typing away pain-free.
+In case you already feel the adverse effects of long typing hours, a wrist rest will provide instant relief and help you keep typing away pain-free.

 While we’re still on the topic of wrist pain and other health issues caused by too much typing – there’s another way you can avoid them altogether: don’t type at all.

 It’s easier said than done for a writer to avoid the keyboard, but it’s totally possible.